-In this study, we used the same tracer dose and acquisition time for both the CZT and the NaI cameras because this preliminary study needed to compare these 2 modalities under the same conditions.
-Theoretically, a protocol with a lower dose or shorter acquisition time can be used with CZT SPECT.
-Therefore, in future studies the tracer dose and acquisition time should be reduced to take advantage of CZT SPECT.
-Because the dual-tracer protocol increases the radiation exposure, we should attempt to reduce this with CZT SPECT technology.
+In this study, we used the same radiotracer dosage and acquisition time for CZT-SPECT and the NaI camera because this preliminary study needed to compare these two modalities under the same condition.
+Theoretically, a protocol with a lower dose or shorter acquisition time can be used with CZT-SPECT.
+Therefore, in future studies the radiotracer dose and acquisition time should be reduced in order to take advantage of CZT-SPECT.
+Since the dual-isotope protocol increases the radiation exposure, we should attempt to reduce this with CZT-SPECT technology.
 It is well known that a certain proportion of patients with hyperparathyroidism have an ectopic parathyroid adenoma (29).
-If an ectopic parathyroid adenoma were in the mediastinum, CZT SPECT with a limited field of view would not cover both the neck and the mediastinum using one-time scanning.
-Typically, CZT SPECT is used for cardiac imaging; thus, it would be acceptable to perform additional mediastinal imaging as is done in a cardiac study.
+If an ectopic parathyroid adenoma was in the mediastinum, CZT-SPECT with limited field of view does not cover both the neck and mediastinum using onetime scanning.
+Typically, CZT-SPECT is used for cardiac imaging; thus, it would be acceptable to perform additional mediastinal imaging as is done in a cardiac study.
 However, further research is required.